smartcontractkit/chainlink-starknet/docs/integration-tests/README.md

 9. Set OCR2 billing via Gauntlet
 10. Set OCR2 config details via Gauntlet
 11. Set up boostrap and oracle nodes

+### Metrics and logs (K8)
+1. Navigate to Grafana
+2. Search for `chainlink-testing-insights` dashboard
+3. Select the starknet namespace

+Here you will find pod logs for all the chainlink nodes as well as Devnet / Geth